openwisp/openwisp-docs/developer/contributing.rst

 <https://gitter.im/openwisp/general>`_ and introduce yourself,
-although to coordinate with one another on technical matters we use `the development channel <https://gitter.im/openwisp/development>`_. use these two channels share feedback, share your OpenWISP derivative work, ask questions or announce your intentions.
+although to coordinate with one another on technical matters we use `the development channel <https://gitter.im/openwisp/development>`_.
+Use these two channels share feedback, share your OpenWISP derivative work, ask questions or announce your intentions.

 Look for open issues